-Rating Tool (PART).
+Finally, at the end of the narrative, attributes related to program assessments are included.
 Unless stated otherwise, NIH plans to move forward with the proposed annual targets within the context of the proposed budget.

-Performance and budget information for each goal is collected through a centralized online reporting system called Visual Performance Suite (VPS).
+Performance and budget information for each measure is collected through a centralized online reporting system called Visual Performance Suite (VPS).
 The system supports e-government as it provides an electronic systematic approach of collecting performance and budget information across ICs.
 The system provides an anthology of performance and associated budget information to facilitate communication and can be used to support organizational annual planning.